VANTHEBRAND/vanrss/README.md

 ### Run vanfeed on local

-First, create a .vars.toml file in microfeed's root directory (same level as this README.md file) and put 5 secrets in the .vars.toml file (Similar to [Step 2.
+First, create a .vars.toml file in vanfeed's root directory (same level as this README.md file) and put 5 secrets in the .vars.toml file (Similar to [Step 2.
 Put some secrets on your forked repo](#step-2-put-some-secrets-on-your-forked-repo)):
 ```toml
 # .vars.toml
 CLOUDFLARE_PROJECT_NAME = "your-project-org"